Armagh: City status

 As the seat of the Primate of All Ireland, Armagh was historically regarded as a city, and recognisably had the status by 1226.
-It had no charter granted but claimed the title by prescription; Acts of the Parliament of Ireland in 1773 and 1791 refer to the "City of Armagh".
+It had no charter granted but claimed the title by prescription, and was later formerly chartered as a borough in 1613 under James I; Acts of the Parliament of Ireland in 1773 and 1791 refer to the "City of Armagh".
 Armagh lost the status with the abolition of its city corporation by the Municipal Corporations (Ireland) Act 1840 after it was deemed ineffective and unrepresentative of its population.
 From 1953, Armagh began to argue for the restoration of the status lost in 1840, with several applications to the Home Office being made.

 The council used the appellation "city" unofficially until 1994 when, at Queen Elizabeth's personal request, Armagh along with the Welsh town of St Davids was awarded the status.
 Charles, Prince of Wales during a visit in July 1994 announced it had been granted to mark the 1,550th anniversary of the traditional date of Armagh's foundation by Saint Patrick, and also "in recognition of [Armagh's and St Davids'] important Christian heritage and their status as cities in the last century".

 The award of city status is typically granted to a local authority body, and the letters patent was initially presented to dignitaries and Armagh District Council by Queen Elizabeth during a visit on 9 March 1995.
 Following this, it was renamed Armagh City and District Council from 1 October 1995.
 Armagh City, Banbridge and Craigavon Borough Council presently holds the status on behalf of the city as there is no localised council body since the aforementioned districts were merged in 2015 as a result of local government reform.
-Armagh contains the lowest population of all the cities of Northern Ireland, and is fifth smallest in the UK.
+Armagh contains the lowest population of all the cities of Northern Ireland, and is sixth physically smallest in the UK.
 Its urban area covering 3.97 sqmi, makes it the smallest city by size in Northern Ireland, however several other cities are smaller when the UK is taken as a whole.